Definition of Child Abuse

 - Kempe, Ruth S., and C. Henry Kempe.
 1978.
 Child Abuse.
 London: Open Books.

 - Wyness, Michael G. 2006.
 Childhood and Society: An Introduction to the Sociology of Childhood.
-Basingstoke, England: Palgrave Macmillan.
+New York: Palgrave Macmillan.

 Marsh, Ian, and Mike Keating, eds.
 2006.
 Sociology: Making Sense of Society.
 3rd ed.
 Harlow, England: Pearson Education.